AasmundN/robot-car/README.md

 | GYRO | -180 &rarr; 180 | Car angle along the _z_ axis. |

 **Calibrating**
 - The gyroscope is calibrated in the Zumo car setup.
 It is therefor important that the car remains still when it is turned on.
+The buzzer will sound when calibrating is done, which usually takes around seven seconds.
 - To calibrate the line sensors use the member function `calibrateLine`.
-This accepts a helper `BLACK` or `WHITE` indicating whether the car should read a dark line on the light background or the opposite.
+This accepts a helper `BLACK` or `WHITE` indicating whether the car should read a dark line on a light background or the opposite.
 The car must be placed on a line when calibrating.

 ```cpp
 // follow dark line